About Amelia And JP

 We each get a small pizza (sans cheese) and a glass of wine at Mia Pizza Gourmet (our favorite neighborhood pizza place) for $24 with tip.
 Tell Carla the gringos up the street sent you.

-We could live on less than $1,500 per month in Cuenca if we didn’t eat out so much, lived in a smaller place and spent less on our health and fitness.
+We could easily live on less than $1,500 per month in Cuenca if we didn’t eat out so much, lived in a smaller place and spent less on our health and fitness.
 I have an amazing physical therapist who I see at least once per week.
 She has helped my spinal issues tremendously!
 I also swim at the Universidad de Cuenca pool, which costs $2.50 per visit.
 And I go to Baños at least once per week for physical therapy in the hot springs.
-Amelia also has a yoga membership.
+Amelia also has yoga and belly dance memberships.

 Despite a few cultural differences that can be frustrating for Americans (like the kissing…I’m still not totally comfortable with that!), we’re really happy to be living here and we’re 100% confident we made the right decision for us.

-Amelia and I hope you enjoy the journal of our life and adventures here on VegansAbroad.com, and if you have any questions, don’t hesitate to drop us a note.
+Amelia and I hope you enjoy the journal of our life and our adventures here in Cuenca, Ecuador and beyond, and if you have any questions about Expat Life, Cuenca, Gentle Minimalism, Veganism or Plant-Based Eating, don’t hesitate to drop us a note.